Hausdorff dimension of Gauss--Cantor sets and two applications to classical Lagrange and Markov spectra: Algorithm for computing the Hausdorff dimension

 \subsection{Simplifying the computation of the Markov matrix $M$}

-The next statement gives the basis for our approach to making the computation tractable. \begin{proposition} Assume that the columns $j_1$ and $j_2$ of the Markov matrix~$M$ are identical, i.e. for all $1\le k \le 2^n$ we have that $M(\underline a_n^k, \underline b_n^{j_1}) \equiv M(\underline a_n^k, \underline b_n^{j_2})$.
+The next statement gives the basis for our approach for making the computation possible. \begin{proposition} Assume that the columns $j_1$ and $j_2$ of the Markov matrix~$M$ are identical, i.e. for all $1\le k \le 2^n$ we have that $M(\underline a_n^k, \underline b_n^{j_1}) \equiv M(\underline a_n^k, \underline b_n^{j_2})$.
 Then any eigenvector $\bar f$ of $B^t$ lies in the subspace of $\Pi(n,m)$ for which $f_{\underline a_n^{j_1}}= f_{\underline a_n^{j_2}}$. \end{proposition} We postpone the proof of this Proposition until Section~\ref{SS:matrixBt}.
-Fortuntately, it turns out that for the sets of forbidden words we need to deal with, the Markov matrix has a very small number of pairwise different columns (compared to its size). \begin{example} In particular, for the specific sets which we study in this paper, we have the following. \begin{enumerate} \item In the case of the set $B_1$ which appears in Section~\S\ref{sss:t1low} the Markov matrix has $41186$ columns, of which only $138$ are pairwise distinct. \item In the case of the set $B_2$ which appers in Section~\S\ref{sss:t1up} the Markov matrix has $79034$ columns of which only $184$ are pairwise distinct.
+Fortunately, it turns out that for the sets of forbidden words we need to deal with, the Markov matrix has a very small number of pairwise different columns compared to its size. \begin{example} For the specific sets which we study in this paper, we have the following. \begin{enumerate} \item In the case of the set $B_1$ which appears in Section~\S\ref{sss:t1low} the Markov matrix has $41186$ columns, of which only $138$ are pairwise distinct. \item In the case of the set $B_2$ which appears in Section~\S\ref{sss:t1up} the Markov matrix has $79034$ columns of which only $184$ are pairwise distinct.

 \item In the case of the set~$X$ which is used in Section~\S\ref{sss:t1low2} to obtain a lower bound on the transition value~$t_1$, the Markov matrix has $3940388$ columns of which only~$429$ are pairwise distinct.